sock-bombers/to-do-list/README.md

 We have used Python Flask for the backend, and vanilla HTML, CSS and JS for the frontend.
 ## Demo

-You can use the site at this link: https://to-do-list-g5a1.onrender.com/
+You can use the site at: https://to-do-list-g5a1.onrender.com/

 ![Screenshot](LINK_TO_SCREENSHOT)
 ## Features

-- Add tasks
-    - Tick off tasks
-    - Delete tasks
-- Add tags to tasks
+- Add, tick off, and delete tasks
-    - Filter by tag
+- Adding and filtering by tags
-- Add date/time to tasks
+- Adding date/time to tasks, and sorting tasks by date/time
-    - Sort by date/time
-- Add descriptions to tasks
+- Task descriptions

-## To add
+## TODO:

 - Features
     - ~~Strikethrough on checked, move to bottom~~ [DONE]